ethandjoseph/openDAW/packages/app/studio/src/ui/shadertoy/README.md

 ### TODO

+* absolute timing resets when switching views (ideas?)
+* set the size of canvas in the editor preview
+* allow skipping frames
 * export video
-* absolute timing resets when switching views